-Endocrine disorders Overview of Endocrine Disorders Endocrine disorders can result from Dysfunction originating in the peripheral endocrine gland itself (primary disorders) Understimulation by the pituitary (secondary disorders) Overstimulation... read more result from disruptions of the endocrine glands and/or their target tissues.
+Endocrine disorders Overview of Endocrine Disorders Endocrine disorders can result from Dysfunction originating in the peripheral endocrine gland itself (primary disorders) Understimulation by the pituitary (secondary disorders) whether due to... read more result from disruptions of the endocrine glands and/or their target tissues.

 The pituitary and its target organs

 Peripheral endocrine organ functions are controlled to varying degrees by pituitary hormones.
-Some functions (eg, secretion of insulin by the pancreas, primarily controlled by the blood glucose level) are controlled to a minimal extent, whereas many (eg, secretion of thyroid or gonadal hormones) are controlled to a great extent.
+Some functions (eg, secretion of insulin by the pancreas, primarily controlled by the blood glucose level) are controlled to a minimal extent or are independent of pituitary control (eg, secretion of parathyroid hormone Overview of Parathyroid Function There are typically four parathyroid glands.
+As the name implies, they are located near the thyroid gland in the neck, although the number and particularly the location are quite variable.
+These... read more by the parathyroid glands, primarily in response to blood calcium levels), whereas many (eg, secretion of thyroid or gonadal hormones) are controlled to a great extent.
 Secretion of pituitary hormones is controlled by the hypothalamus.

 The interaction between the hypothalamus and pituitary (called the hypothalamic-pituitary axis) is a feedback control system.
 The hypothalamus receives input from virtually all other areas of the central nervous system and uses it to provide input to the pituitary.
 In response, the pituitary releases various hormones that stimulate certain endocrine glands throughout the body.
 Changes in circulating levels of hormones produced by these endocrine glands are detected by the hypothalamus, which then increases or decreases its stimulation of the pituitary to maintain homeostasis.

 The hypothalamus modulates the activities of the anterior and posterior lobes of the pituitary in different ways.
-Neurohormones synthesized in the hypothalamus reach the anterior pituitary (adenohypophysis) through a specialized portal vascular system and regulate synthesis and release of the 6 major peptide hormones of the anterior pituitary (see figure The pituitary and its target organs The pituitary and its target organs The endocrine system coordinates functioning between different organs through hormones, which are chemicals released into the bloodstream from specific types of cells within endocrine (ductless)... read more ).
+Neurohormones synthesized in the hypothalamus reach the anterior pituitary (adenohypophysis) through a specialized portal vascular system and regulate synthesis and release of the 6 major peptide hormones of the anterior pituitary (see figure The pituitary and its target organs The pituitary and its target organs ).
 These anterior pituitary hormones regulate peripheral endocrine glands (the thyroid, adrenals, and gonads) as well as growth and lactation.
 No direct neural connection exists between the hypothalamus and the anterior pituitary.